 The latest USB connector.
 Introduced in 2014, Type C was designed to replace all previous USB plugs and sockets.
-Within a year, Android phones began switching from Micro USB.
-Starting in 2018, Apple began switching its proprietary Lightning interface to USB-C. See
+Within a year, Android phones began to support USB C, and starting in 2015, Apple began to replace its proprietary Lightning interface with USB-C. See

 USB and